mookecreative/bare-bones/README.md

 # README #

-This README documents the requirements for bare-bones boilerplate, created by Luke Moody (LMWD)
+This README documents the requirements for bare-bones, created by Luke Moody (LMWD)

 ### What is this repository for? ###

 Boilerplate for bespoke front-end developments.

 * bare-bones
-* Version 3.0.2
+* Version 3.0.3
 * https://lukemoody.co.uk

 ### What's being used? ###